HussainAther/philosophy/neurophilosophy/reductionism.md

 for the way two different substances may interact and how the nonphysical mind creates those mental states.
 They must also account for free will in a nonphysical mind.
 Ultimately consciousness and qualities of felt experience may be explained with neurobiological terms or the logical-meaningful dimension may have a causal neurobiological explanation.
+Generally the dualist philosophers that attempt to explain the subjective experience may treat it as an irreducible property, in what we call property dualism.

+These property dualists argue that, although there are nontrivial differences among the hypotheses advanced by assorted property dualists, they maintain that, even if the mind is the brain, subjective experience qualities are emergent with respect to the brain and its properties.